psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 ### Other Responses to the Query of October, 1895

-Several other answers also appeared in the same issue of *Notes & Queries*.
+Several other answers also appeared in the same issue of *Notes & Queries* (Vol 9 Iss 215 ; 8th.
+S. ix).
 The first makes a general comment regarding the supposed transferrance of various personal charactersistics from the deceased following their death:

 > The two customs mentioned under the above heading are, in reality, quite reconcilable.
 According to a widely disseminated folk-belief, when a man dies his essential principles, moral or otherwise, may be taken over by some one else, the matter being managed in various ways in different parts of the world.
 Thus, among certain savage peoples a successful warrior banquets on the body of the enemy he has killed, in order to absorb his bravery and his other enviable characteristics.
 It is said that in ancient Mexico the captor was under obligation to offer up his captive at one of the solemn sacrificial feasts— an important reason for the custom being, probably, that the prisoner's virtues as a man should be transmitted to the conqueror, though, from another point of view, no doubt the unfortunate sufferer was an earthly representative of the god to whom he was sacrificed.
 >